JoaoGomes5/FlexBox-RocktSeat-Twitter/README.md

 # Ui Clone Twitter

-> This project is a clone of the old Twitter interfacE (UI)
+> This project is a clone of the old Twitter interface (UI)

 # Demonstration - Web